rvoogd12/science-blog/public/content/why-transition-metals-are-coloured.md

+[DOWNLOAD WORKSHEET PDF HERE](https://somethingcalledscience.com/worksheets/why-transition-metals-are-coloured).
 Have you ever wondered why ruby gemstones are red, rust is orange-brown, or copper patina on statues is green?
 The answer lies in the fascinating chemistry of transition metals.

 Transition metals are elements found in the middle section, or d-block, of the periodic table.
 They include metals like iron (Fe), copper (Cu), and manganese (Mn).
 One of their most striking features is that unlike most other elements, their compounds are often brilliantly coloured.
 However, not all transition metals form coloured compounds—there are a few exceptions.